CSIT Graduate Manual

 - If you would like to present in an ITEC seminar, please email the associate director for grad studies.

 Directed Studies (DS) course allows students to work on a topic that is not offered as a regular course.
-To register in DS, please coordinate with a faculty member to submit a course outline and supervise the course.
+Read the CSIT Graduate Manual for the procedure to follow before you can register.
+You must coordinate with a faculty member to submit a course outline and a Directed Study Registration form.

 ITEC-5905, MNET Project

 MNET Projects can be done with any CSIT faculty.
-To register in project, please coordinate with a faculty member to submit a course outline and supervise the course.
+We also accept other Carleton faculty to supervise projects.
+Read the CSIT Graduate Manual for the procedure to follow before you can register.
+You must coordinate with a faculty member to submit a course outline and a MNET Project Registration form.

 ITEC-5920, Sel Topics Digital Media - Course descriptions for 2018-2019